sbw70/verification-constraints/labs/nuvl-edge/fleet/README.md

 No claim is made about:

 - A specific Mango driver function
-- A specific firmware defect
+- A confirmed firmware defect
-- A hardware defect
+- A confirmed hardware defect
 - A universal ESP32 compatibility problem

-## House-Wi-Fi A/B Comparison
+## House-Wi-Fi Comparison

-The same three endpoints, firmware logic, Raspberry Pi services, coordinator path, and provider path were tested through house Wi-Fi.
+The same three endpoints, firmware logic, Raspberry Pi services, coordinator path, and verification-boundary path were tested through house Wi-Fi.

 Observed comparison: